 "Sorry, after considering your quote, I've decided I'm going to get my cousin's wife's brother's dog to build my website."

+*Rolls eyes* If you're in web design (hell, just about any creative industry), you've heard this before.
 Many-a-job has been lost to a "family friend" who is "just getting into web design" and "can do it real cheap."

 "For every job that we lose to a family friend, we get another job to fix or replace a website that was built by a family friend.
 It's like the web design circle of life."

+It's not even an exaggeration.
+We've easily fixed the same number of sites, or more, compared with ones we've lost to this universal enemy.
 And by "fixed", I mean we replaced the entire thing because in the end it would have been cheaper for the client.